BU-COVID-Tracing/COVID-Backend/README.md

 --data-raw ''`

 ### Building The Docker Image (This image will be hosted somewhere soon)
 * With the proper dependencies installed, run mvn clean package.
-This will create a tar file in the target folder
+This will create a jar file in the target folder
 * Run `docker build -t "covid-backend:OCDockerfile" .` to create the docker image

 ### Running From Docker